-Risk Strategy and Risk Tolerance: The Company has in place a risk appetite for the business which articulates its risk objectives and associated limits for the key risks.
-This is articulated in the form of a risk strategy (the directional and core strategic view of risk) and the risk tolerance (setting out clear limits which are monitored against).
+Risk Strategy and Risk Tolerance: The Company has in place a risk appetite for the business which articulates its risk objectives and attached limits for the key risks.
+This is articulated in the form of a risk strategy (the directional and core strategic view of risk) and the risk tolerance (setting out clear limits which are monitored against for financial strength, liquidity, continuity, risk balance and risk culture).
+Risk tolerance places reliance on the ability to enter into run-off safely.
 Risk strategy and tolerance is reviewed on an annual basis.